develephant/coronium-core-docs/docs-src/docs/server-guide/index.md

 ```

 !!! tip
-    To quickly monitor the main server log file, enter `cclog` on the command line.
+    To quickly monitor the debug (nginx) log file, enter `cclog` on the command line.

 Log files can be found in the __/usr/local/coronium/logs__ directory.
 Possible log files include _nginx.log_ and _mongo.log_.